Zac Diles: Professional career

-Pre-draft measurables

-Houston Texans
+Houston Texans (first stint)

-Diles was selected in the 7th round of the 2007 NFL Draft.
+Diles was selected in the 7th round of the 2007 NFL draft.
 As a rookie in 2007 Diles played mostly on special teams.
 In 2008, he started 8 games as the Texans strong-side linebacker and made 66 tackles.
 In 2009, he moved to weakside linebacker and made 64 tackles and forced two fumbles.
 In 2010, he was again the starting weakside linebacker and totaled 81 tackles.

 St. Louis Rams

 He was signed to a free agent contract on July 29, 2011.
 He was released in the final cutdown after the fourth preseason game.

 Tampa Bay Buccaneers

 Diles signed with the Tampa Bay Buccaneers on September 4, 2011.
 He was cut on December 3, 2011.

 Indianapolis Colts

 The Indianapolis Colts claimed Diles off waivers on December 6.
 After playing in four games for the Colts in 2011, and recording two tackles, Diles was waived on February 7, 2012.